ultreyaonline/standalone/DEVELOPERS.md

 For quick-start convenience the default template is based on Bootstrap, and leverages a few jQuery plugins.

 Templating Syntax: See Blade template docs: https://laravel.com/docs/views

+### Building front-end assets:

+This app is currently based on Laravel 8 with Laravel-Mix which uses webpack to compile front-end assets:

 Webpack: To compile **Front-End Assets** See Laravel-Mix docs: https://laravel.com/docs/mix